-With regard to workflows, you can effectively automate your process, scale your growth, and spend less time on repetitive tasks and activities.
+You can effectively automate your process concerning workflows, scale your growth, and spend less time on repetitive tasks and activities.

 Social Media Automation

-Social media automation tools shouldn’t be used to write your social media posts – They should just be used for generating content ideas, reporting and post scheduling.
+Social media automation tools shouldn’t be used to write your social media posts – They should generate content ideas, reporting, and post scheduling.
 Generally, social media automation includes:

 1. Social listening

-Social listening in its short definition, is the process of monitoring what users are saying about your brand or industry online.
-With automation tools, you can easily handle this process as well as know what’s happening in your industry by following certain topics, keywords, or hashtags.
+In its short definition, social listening is the process of monitoring what users are saying about your brand or industry online.
+With automation tools, you can easily handle this process and know what’s happening in your industry by following certain topics, keywords, or hashtags.

 2. Using chatbots

-Chatbot is an artificial intelligence software that can simulate a chat with a user using natural language.
-This can be done through messaging applications, websites, mobile apps or through the telephone.
+A chatbot is an artificial intelligence software that can simulate a chat with a user using natural language.
+This can be done through messaging applications, websites, mobile apps, or through the telephone.
 With chatbots, you can automate your marketing and customer service to maximize your revenue.

 3. Gaining valuable insights about your social media engagement

-To improve your social media strategy, it’s important to understand how and when your audience engage with your brand.
-In other words, to successfully win engagement, you need to determine the best time to post.
-With social media automation tools, you will get detailed insights about your social media activities including impressions, reach, conversions, and engagement on all your social media accounts in one place.
+To improve your social media strategy, it’s important to understand how and when your audience engages with your brand.
+In other words, to successfully win the engagement, you need to determine the best time to post.
+With social media automation tools, you will get detailed insights about your social media activities, including impressions, reach, conversions, and engagement on all your social media accounts in one place.

 4. Producing content curation ideas

 Not all social media automation tools provide content curation ideas.
 Thus, you need to choose the tool that can help you curate your content according to industries or topics that your audience is interested in.
-With content curation ideas, you will save your time and boost you brand awareness.
+With content curation ideas, you will save time and boost your brand awareness.
 Fast.

 5. Engaging with your audience

 A large benefit of using social automation tools is that they can improve your engagement across several social media platforms in one place.
-With this type of tools, you can help your team to monitor brand mentions, messages, replies as well as engage in a timely manner.
+With these tools, you can help your team monitor brand mentions, messages, replies and engage promptly.

 6. Scheduling posts

-If you are managing a different social media platforms and want to keep a steady queue of posts, you definitely need to use automation tools.
+If you manage different social media platforms and want to keep a steady queue of posts, you definitely need to use automation tools.

-I used Buffer platform since 2012.
-There is no doubt that Buffer is a good alternative for HubSpot social media tool.
-But you need to spend some time to compare the features of both platforms to see what works for you best.
+I have used the Buffer platform since 2012.
+There is no doubt that Buffer is a good alternative for HubSpot social media tools.
+But you need to spend some time comparing both platforms' features to see what works for you best.

 Google Ads Automation

-In this article, there is no room to talk about all these ads platforms automation, and therefore I’ll focus on Google Ads as I strongly believe it’s a perfect choice for businesses that offer professional services.
+In this article, there is no room to talk about all these ad platforms' automation.
+Therefore I’ll focus on Google Ads as I strongly believe it’s a perfect choice for businesses that offer professional services.